MrAkergren/calibration/README.md

 # Calibration
-Calibration of the SP3 sunpanel by Parans
+Calibration of the SP3 sunpanel by Parans.
+The final degree project report is found [here](http://studentarbeten.chalmers.se/publication/218757-kalibrering-av-ljussensor-for-parans-solpanel).

 Abstract
 ---